PurslaneQAQ/frontend-practice/README.md

 npx create-react-app name-of-app --template typescript
 ```

-But as you can imagine, it's very different from the beginning.
+But as you can imagine, a lot of things has been changed and the project is very different from the beginning.

 ## Quick Start
 ```